Last updated April 4, 2017

 If you prefer to print the form, fill it in by hand and mail it, please use the link below.

 - Petroleum Odor Survey (printable version)

 Anyone currently experiencing petroleum odors in their homes or neighborhood should contact the department’s spill line at 573-634-2436.

-Environmental Emergency Response Investigation at Cleveland Avenue and East 31st Street
+Environmental Emergency Response Investigation at Cleveland Ave. and East 31st St.

-The department's Environmental Emergency Response staff have responded to three incidents along Cleveland Avenue and East 31st Street in Kansas City between 2006 to 2015.
+The department's Environmental Emergency Response (EER) staff have responded to three incidents along Cleveland Ave. and East 31st St. in Kansas City between 2006 to 2015.

 Underground Storage Tank Investigation at the Zill Property

 The Zill LLC site is a gasoline station located at 3814 E. 31st St. in Kansas City, Mo.
 Petroleum contamination associated with the operation of an underground storage tank system has been found at this property.

 Next Steps - Ongoing Activities and Projected Schedule

 On Aug.
 1, 2016, Zill LLC conducted investigations on three adjoining properties, which included digging into soil and sampling existing monitoring wells.
 Some of these activities may have resulted in a petroleum smell while the work was being completed.